 Focus: How students can become active ocean explorers while viewing live video feeds during Okeanos Explorer expeditions (Physical Science/Earth Science)

-Students learn how to access the Ocean Explorer website, access a live video feed of an Okeanos Explorer expedition, and explore along with the ocean science community live during Okeanos Explorer expeditions; and track an expedition using the Okeanos Atlas.
+Students learn how to access the Ocean Explorer website and access a live video feed of an Okeanos Explorer expedition; explore along with the ocean science community via live feeds during Okeanos Explorer expeditions; and track an expedition using the Okeanos Atlas.

 Focus: What geological, biological and oceanographic processes have resulted in habitats observed on Vailulu'u Seamount?
 (Physical Science/Life Science)